Casimir energy through transfer operators for sine-Gordon backgrounds: Introduction

 \section{Introduction}

-The vacuum state of an arbitrary either classical or Quantum Field Theory (QFT) is the state of minimum energy of the Hamiltonian.
-This state is not empty but instead contains electromagnetic waves and infinite pairs of virtual short-lived particles and antiparticles, or vacuum bubbles.
+The vacuum state of an arbitrary Quantum Field Theory (QFT) is the state of minimum energy of the Hamiltonian.
+This state is not empty but contains electromagnetic waves and infinite pairs of virtual short-lived particles and antiparticles \cite{Colemanbook}.
 These pairs annihilate each other very quickly in accordance with the Heisenberg energy-time uncertainty principle.
 Nevertheless, when some objects are introduced into the space, sometimes nearby particles collide with them and get reflected in such a way that they do not combine again with their antipaticles.
 Quantum forces may thus appear in the system as a result of the presence of these frontiers.
 The physical properties of the vacuum state and the vacuum energy show a strong dependence on the type of boundaries.
 One of the most important boundary phenomenon is the Casimir effect \cite{Casimir1948}, in which the presence of two parallel, uncharged and conducting plates restrics the modes of the fluctuations of the electromagnetic field between them.
 Vacuum polarization occurs and a finite force between both plates appears.
 This effect, predicted in 1948 by H.B.G Casimir, was experimentally measured for the first time in 1958 by M.J.
 Sparnaay \cite{Sparnaay1957}.
-Since then, many studies have been performed for bodies with different geometries and materials and important applications have emerged in the fields of condensed-matter physics, nanoscience and cosmology \cite{Bordagbook}.
+Since then, many studies have been performed for bodies with different geometries and materials \cite{Bordagbook, Emig2017review}.
+This effect has numerous applications in nanoelectronic devices \cite{Fosco2009, Allen2005}, in absorption phenomena in carbon nanotubes \cite{Klimchitskaya2008}, and in inflation process \cite{Mamaevbook}, among many others.